BY-LAWS OF PETROLEUM ACCOUNTANTS SOCIETY OF OKLAHOMA – Tulsa

 - Select meals for each meeting (when applicable) with the facility and provide the facility with an estimated headcount prior to each meeting and meal.

 - Coordinate with the facility where the Society and Board of Directors meetings are held to ensure adequate meeting space.

 - Other powers and duties as may be prescribed by the Board of Directors.

-SECTION 4 – SECRETARY – The Secretary’s responsibilities include:
+The Secretary's responsibilities include:

 - Take minutes at each meeting of the Board of Directors meeting.